Day of the Dead (1985 film): Plot

-Disturbed by Rhodes' threats, Sarah discusses the situation with John and Bill.
+Disturbed by Rhodes' threats, Sarah discusses the situation with John and Bill, who reside in an RV at the far end of the tunnels and bluntly tell her they do not believe in anything she and the scientists are trying to accomplish.
 John professes his conviction that the zombie plague is a form of divine retribution against mankind, and suggests that the three of them should take the helicopter, abandon the soldiers, and fly to a desert island somewhere where they could live off the land and start a new life.
 Logan hopes to secure Rhodes' goodwill by showing him the results of his research.
 He is especially proud of "Bub", a docile zombie who remembers some parts of his past life and engages in rudimentary human behavior.
 Rhodes, however, is not impressed and loses more patience with the scientists.

-During a zombie roundup mission, a zombie escapes its harness when Miguel loses his focus, resulting in the deaths of soldiers Miller and Johnson.
+During a zombie roundup procedure, a zombie escapes its harness when Miguel loses his focus, resulting in the deaths of soldiers Miller and Johnson.
 Miguel snaps and attempts to kill the creature, but another zombie bites him on the arm.
 With John and Bill's help, Sarah amputates and cauterizes Miguel's arm to stop the infection.
 Rhodes calls off the experiments and demands that all captive zombies be destroyed, as well as denying any further help from him and his remaining men.

-Sarah and Bill later go off to get medicine for Miguel, and discover that Logan had been experimenting on Miller and Johnson's remains.
-Fearing that Logan has gone insane, Bill decides that they should leave in the helicopter immediately.
+Sarah and Bill later go to the operating theater to gather medical supplies for Miguel, where they find that Logan has been experimenting on Miller and Johnson's remains.
+After discovering evidence that Logan has drifted into insanity due to his failure to civilize the zombies' baser instincts, Bill decides that they should leave in the helicopter immediately.
 Rhodes finds out that Logan has been feeding the flesh of his dead soldiers to Bub as positive reinforcement for his behavior.
 Furious, Rhodes kills Logan and seizes the remaining scientists and non-military personnel, stripping them of their weapons.
 Rhodes attempts to force John to fly him and his remaining soldiers away from the base, which John refuses to do.
-In response, Rhodes kills Logan's assistant Fisher, locks Sarah and Bill inside the zombie corral, and orders Private Steel to beat John into submission.
+In response, Rhodes kills Logan's assistant Dr. Fisher, locks Sarah and Bill inside the zombie corral, and orders Private Steel to beat John into submission.